-III.
-Continuity of Care for Newly Covered Persons

-For a new covered member on CareSource, CareSource will provide coverage for covered services provided by the existing physician or nurse practitioner, if a non-network provider, as follows:

-- A. For up to 30 days after the coverage effective date if: - The physician or nurse practitioner does not participate in another Marketplace Qualified Health Plan for which the member is eligible through the Marketplace; or - 2.
-The physician or nurse practitioner is providing the member with an active course of treatment or is the member's PCP. - B. Through the first postpartum visit, if the member is a newly covered person in the first, second or third trimester of pregnancy when coverage becomes effective. - C. Until death, if the member is a newly covered person with a terminal illness. - D. Prior authorization must be obtained before continuing care with a non-network provider. - IV.
-Health Care Services rendered by a provider who is disenrolled from the network or a non-network provider as described in this policy will only be covered when the health care services would otherwise be covered if provided by a network provider, and the provider agrees to: - A. Accept payment from CareSource at the rates CareSource pays to network providers of the same specialty or sub-specialty; - B. Accept such payment as payment in full and not charge the member any more than the member would have paid if the provider was a network provider; - C. Comply with CareSource's quality assurance standards; - D. Provide CareSource with necessary medical information related to the care provided; and - E. Comply with CareSource policies and procedures including, but not limited to, procedures regarding referrals, obtaining prior authorization, and providing covered services pursuant to a treatment approved by CareSource.

-E. Conditions of Coverage NA

-F. Related Policies/Rules Medical Necessity Determinations
+- III.
+Continuity of Care for Newly Covered Persons For a new covered member on CareSource, CareSource will provide coverage for Covered Services provided by the existing physician or nurse practitioner, if he or she is a non-network provider, as follows: - A. For up to 30 days after the coverage effective date if: - The physician or nurse practitioner does not participate in another Marketplace Qualified Health Plan for which the member is eligible through the Marketplace; or - 2.
+The physician or nurse practitioner is providing with an active course of treatment or is the member's PCP. - B. Through the first postpartumvisit, if the member is anew covered person in the second or third trimester of pregnancy when coverage becomes effective. - C. Until death, if the member is anew covered person with a terminal illness. - D. Prior authorization must be obtained before continuing care with anon-network provider. - IV.
+Health care services rendered by a provider who is disenrolled from the network or a non-network provider as described in this policy will only be covered when the health care services would otherwise be covered services if provided by anetwork provider, and the provider agrees to: - A. Accept payment from CareSource at the rates CareSource pays to network providers of the same specialty or sub-specialty; - B. Accept such payment as payment in full and not charge the member any more than the member would have paid if the provider was a network provider; - C. Comply with CareSource's quality assurance standards; - D. Provide CareSource with necessary medical information related to the care provided; and - E. Comply with CareSource policies and procedures including but not limited to procedures regarding referrals, obtaining prior authorization, and providing covered services pursuant to a treatment approved by CareSource. - E. Conditions of Coverage NA - F. Related Policies/Rules - G. Medical Necessity Determinations

-G. Review/Revision History
+H. Review/Revision History

 DATE ACTION

-Date Issued 11/09/2022
+Date Issued 11/09/2022 New Policy

-Date Revised 12/14/2022 Extension of coverage to all three
+Date Revised

-trimesters of pregnancy.

-Date Effective 01/01/2023
+Date Effective GA, IN, KY, WV: 02/01/2023 OH: 03/01/2023

-Date Archived 05/31/2023 This Policy is no longer active and has been archived.
+Date Archived GA, IN, KY, WV: 4/30/2023 OH: 05/31/2023 This Policy is no longer active and has been archived.
 Please note that there could be other Policies that may have some of the same rules incorporated and CareSource reserves the right to follow CMS/State/NCCI guidelines without a formal documented Policy.